9 Tips to Reduce Demands for the PDAer in Your Life

 For Autistic individuals with a Pathological Demand for Avoidance (PDA) profile, simple demands can feel like an overwhelming challenge to our sense of control.

 During a day where there is an endless avalanche of demands, safe people such as our loved ones, a favourite teacher or allied therapist can feel like the only people with whom we can prioritise our own need for safety over “doing the thing”.
 We may be relying on our time with them to connect with people who unconditionally accept us, and regain some choice and control in our life.
-When these people place demands on us, the feelings of chronic unsafety elicited can be overwhelming.
+When these people place demands on us, the feeling of chronic unsafety elicited can be overwhelming.

-For our allies without PDA, what may seem like reasonable requests can be met with our extreme distress and avoidance, and in the clash between our different experiences of the world, everyone can end up with their needs unmet, feeling unheard or unsafe, and with “the thing” still not done.
+For our allies without PDA, what may seem like reasonable requests can be met with extreme distress and avoidance, and in the clash between our different experiences of the world, everyone can end up with their needs unmet, feeling unheard or unsafe, and with “the thing” still not done.

 However, with the right strategies, it is possible to create a supportive environment with fewer demands to help your PDAer feel safer and more connected, and promote a harmonious and productive household, classroom or workspace.